Oregon Stockbroker Fraud Attorney

 For example, Michael B. Winegar, a former representative with Wedbush Securities, Inc. (Wedbush) submitted an AWC in which he was permanently barred by FINRA.
 According to FINRA, Michael Winegar, of Salem Oregon, converted $100,000 from an elderly customer and used the money to repay his family and personal debts and trade securities.
 FINRA stated Mr. Winegar enticed an 85-year-old elderly customer into paying him $100,000.
 Mr. Winegar allegedly told the customer that he intended to use the money to establish an independent investment advisory firm and would supposedly pay back the $100,000 debt by providing the customer with free investment advice for the next four years.
 FINRA found that soon after Mr. Winegar had received the $100,000, he did not establish an independent advisory firm but instead sold his securities business to another Wedbush registered representative and left the securities industry.
 Part of the sale involved Mr. Winegar entering into a non-compete agreement that prevented him from providing the elderly customer the investment advice that he had intended to provide in order to obtain the money for the business.
-Without admitting or denying FINRAs findings, Michael Bruce Winegar was barred from association with any FINRA member in any capacity.Representing Clients in Salem, Throughout Oregon and Nationwide
+Without admitting or denying FINRAs findings, Michael Bruce Winegar was barred from association with any FINRA member in any capacity.Experienced Stockbroker Fraud Lawyers Who Handle FINRA Arbitrations Throughout Oregon and Nationwide

-For dedicated representation by a law firm with over 35 years of experience and success in all kinds of securities and commodities law and investment disputes serving Salem citizens, contact the firm by phone at 561-338-0037, toll free at 800-732-2889 or via e-mail.
+The Law Offices of Robert Wayne Pearce, P.A. are highly experienced lawyers who successfully handle securities misrepresentation, stockbroker fraud, stockbroker misconduct and other investment disputes in FINRA arbitration proceedings, and who work tirelessly to secure the best possible result for you and your case.
+For dedicated representation by an attorney with over 40 years of experience and success in all kinds of securities law and investment disputes in FINRA arbitrations serving Oregon citizens, contact the firm by phone at 561-338-0037, toll free at 800-732-2889 or via e-mail.